norwichbicyclerepaircooperative/norwichbicyclerepaircooperative.github.io/dr-bike-uea/index.md

 Dr Bike at UEA
 ==============
+We repair bikes and sell refurbished and guaranteed [bikes for sale](/bikes-for-sale/).

 {% capture sidebar_text %}
 We can be found from Monday to Friday, 8.30am - 4.30pm at the Dr Bike Repair